 Beginning of March - Mid May, with April being the most popular time.
 Avoid the long easter weekend as well as starting the trip on a weekend to skip the crowds.
 Late winter season makes for more settled weather, more settled snowpack and better coverage on the glaciers (less crevasse issues!).

 Temperatures can vary hugely: If wintery weather patterns prevail, you can expect temps between -5 C and -22 C. In spring the temperature spread increases from -10 C overnight to +15 C, especially on sunny days and when descending to the valleys.

 Services Included in the Total Price:

-Guiding by an internationally (UIAGM/IFMGA) certified, multilingual, mountain guide or guide aspirant under supervision, all guide expenses.
-All lodging: Double room in 2 and 3 star hotels in Argentiere, Champex and Zermatt with breakfast; dormitories in huts of the French or Swiss Alpine Club with half-board dinners and breakfast, transfer from Champex to either Verbier or Bourg St. Pierre by taxi or bus, Grand Montets gondola in Argentiere.
+includes 6 Days Guiding by an internationally (UIAGM/IFMGA) certified, multilingual, mountain guide or guide aspirant under supervision, all guide expenses.
+All lodging: 3 nights in a Double room in 2 and 3 star hotels in Argentiere, Champex and Zermatt with breakfast; 4 nights in huts (dormitories) of the French or Swiss Alpine Club with half-board dinners and breakfast, transfer from Champex to either Verbier or Bourg St. Pierre by taxi or bus, Grand Montets gondola in Argentiere.
 Use of technical equipment: Harnesses, crampons, rope, carabiners, avalanche transceivers, shovels and probes.